DeclareDesign/DeclareDesign/README.md

 This software is in alpha release.
 Please contact the authors before using in experiments or published work.

-This project is generously supported by a grant from the [Laura and John Arnold Foundation](http://www.arnoldfoundation.org) and seeding funding from [EGAP](http://egap.org).
+This project is generously supported by a grant from the [Laura and John Arnold Foundation](http://www.arnoldfoundation.org) and seed funding from [EGAP](http://egap.org).

 (c) 2017 Graeme Blair, Jasper Cooper, Alexander Coppock, and Macartan Humphreys.
 All rights reserved.